In March 2013, I submitted a response to an editorial published on March 6th by the New York Times.

 As we speak, the Japanese Diet has approved first-round legislation that will allow the implementation of the Hague Convention in Japan amidst a heavy public relations emphasis laid on how the Japanese parent will be able to circumvent its provisions, preserving the damage already done, exploiting the xenophobia and violence of the restive and influential-beyond-its-numbers Japanese right, by evoking the scarecrow of the “foreign,” “dangerous father” as Professor Meier calls us, a message she personally brought to members of the Japanese Family Bar Association in April shortly after the Times published her pro-abduction editorial.
 It is clear that this was a part of an attempt to undermine efforts by anti-abduction activists from Japan, the United States and around the world to convince the Japanese people that what really must be revised in order to protect children’s family rights from harm are the family laws requiring single family custody, and exclusion of the other parent.
 This is what Professor Meier’s editorializing seeks to inhibit: recognition of the protective parent-child bond in law.

 The soul-murdering harm which child abduction does to a confused, lonely child is permanent.
-The harm done to the father left behind, whose baby has been pulled permanently from his arms out of narcissistic vengefulness produces much psychic misery (and an indecently high incidence of alcoholism and suicide among unprotected parents).
+The harm done to the parent left behind, whose baby has been pulled permanently from his/her arms out of narcissistic vengefulness produces much psychic misery (and an indecently high incidence of alcoholism and suicide among unprotected parents).

 There is also a tremendous, un-addressed and unacknowledged harm which incitement to abduction does to the perpetrators themselves, who are compelled by the circumstances the abduction creates to justify excessive lying and dissimulation to cheat their children out of a parent that loves them for the rest of their lives.
 Such parents who possess a moderate level of intelligence or sensitivity must live with guilt and fear, knowing that one day the situation they have created can inevitably be reversed, and the abduction can and will be exposed.